 Colored Pencil, Conceptual, Figurative, Pastel, Pencil, Realism, Stylized, Texture, Watercolor, Whimsical

-Humor, Adventure, Animals, Book Covers, Botanical, Children, Children's Books, Editorial, Fantasy, Historical, Music, Nature, People, Portrait, Posters, Romance, Science, Scientific, Transportation, Travel, Wildlife, Feminine, Spiritual, Urban
+Humor, Adventure, Animals, Book Covers, Botanical, Children, Children's Books, Editorial, Fantasy, Historical, Landscape, Music, Nature, People, Portrait, Posters, Romance, Science, Scientific, Transportation, Travel, Wildlife, Feminine, Spiritual, Urban